 You can always count on Maison Margiela runway shows to feature all kinds of elaborate and avant-garde elements.
 This year it came in the form of wet hair and a sleek middle part.

 At Tory Burch, hair styling was very simple.
-Models with long and shoulder-length locks had their hair straightened, and parted in the center.
+Models with long and shoulder-length hair had their locks straightened, and parted in the center.
 For a few it was pulled back into a low ponytail, as well.
 It was simple, overall, and worked well with the casual collection.

 At Tommy Hilfiger, the hair was styled in a blowout that had a bit of a ‘90s, woman-with-wind-in-her-hair vibe, and impeccable center parts.
 We also saw middle-parted hairstyles at Valentino, Yohji Yamamoto, Rochas, and many more.